ErikFortune/fgv/libraries/ts-utils/etc/ts-utils.api.md

     delimiter?: string;
 }

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "RangeOfFormats"
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "RangeOf"
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
 //
 // @public
 const DEFAULT_RANGEOF_FORMATS: RangeOfFormats;